 The testing revealed that design architecture is the critical element.
 The two basic design architectures were termed “shared throughput” and “dedicated USB UART.”

-The “shared throughput” design are multi-port adapters using a USB microcontroller and a single FPGA wired to multiple serial ports.
+The “shared throughput” design is multi-port adapters using a USB microcontroller and a single FPGA wired to multiple serial ports.
 This design creates a data throughput bottleneck because the serial devices are sharing the throughput of the microcontroller.
 Another disadvantage of “shared throughput” is that the data is transmitted in bursts rather than in a continuous stream.

 With one port on the “shared throughput” adapter open at the standard baud rate of 115.2K bps, the actual data rate was only approximately 65K bps.
 When multiple ports were opened, actual data rates were severely depressed on all ports because of the “shared throughput” design.